Matteo Tondini

 Research Interests and Memberships

-As a part of his research activities, since June 2011, he has been a cultore della materia (teaching assistant/expert) in international humanitarian law at the University of Rome 3, Faculty of Law.
-In the last few years he collaborated, inter alia, with the Italian Red Cross and the Istituto Affari Internazionali (Rome).
+In the past, as a part of his research activities, Matteo was appointed as a cultore della materia (teaching assistant/expert) in international humanitarian law at the University of Rome 3, Faculty of Law.
+He also collaborated, inter alia, with the Italian Red Cross and the Istituto Affari Internazionali.
 In 2013-2015 he contributed in the EU-funded SHARES Research Project, led by the Amsterdam Center for International Law and focused on the responsibility of international actors.

 Awards